parshu-8203/todo-using-react/README.md

    We Add events by clicking **Add Todo**

    <h2> Modify </h2>
-   We can modify already existing event by clicking on **Update** icon.
+   We can modify already existing event by clicking on <b>Update</b> icon.

    <h2> Remove </h2>
    We can remove events by clicking on **Remove** icon.